Personality Disorders: Cluster A vs B vs C Explained

 Antisocial Personality Disorder

-Antisocial Personality Disorder involves a pervasive pattern of disregard for the rights of others, often beginning in childhood or adolescence.
-Individuals with this disorder typically display impulsivity, deceitfulness, irritability, aggressiveness, consistent irresponsibility, and most distinctively, a lack of remorse for harmful actions.
-Their behavior often leads to legal problems, relationship difficulties, and inability to maintain stable employment.
+Antisocial Personality Disorder involves a persistent disregard for the rights of others, often beginning in childhood or adolescence.
+Key signs include impulsivity, deceitfulness, aggression, and a lack of remorse for harmful actions.
+These patterns frequently lead to legal problems, unstable relationships, and difficulty holding employment.

 Borderline Personality Disorder